ChrisWeaver1/chrisweaver1.github.io/_projects/weavc-discord.md

 #### Pager

-Useful method the can be used to page through numerous embeds using ⬅ ➡ reactions.
+A useful method that can be used to page through numerous embeds using ⬅ ➡ reactions.
 This is quite commonly used for help pages or when there is alot of data to display.

-Its as simple as creating your embeds, do this using `discord.js`'s `MessageEmbed` class, then pass the message you are responding to, client and the array of embeds to the Pager method. there is also a number of options that can be passed though aswell.
+Its as simple as creating your embeds, do this using `discord.js`'s `MessageEmbed` class, then pass the message you are responding to, client and the array of embeds to the Pager method. there is also a number of options that can be passed though as well.

 ```
 let m1: MessageEmbed = new MessageEmbed()